jht1493/ICM-2020-Code/weeks/03_interaction.md

 [sketch - make your own variable](https://editor.p5js.org/codingtrain/sketches/xPXNdPy17)

-The remainder arithmetic operator % is use in this sketch to do the same thing, and have the animation wrap around when the circle passes the right edge of the screen.
+The remainder arithmetic operator % is use in this sketch to have the animation wrap around when the circle passes the right edge of the screen.

 ```
   circleX = (circleX + 1) % width;